-If you have iron deficiency anaemia, you may also develop other problems, such as:
+If you have iron deficiency anaemia, you may also develop other symptoms, such as:

 These symptoms may be caused by problems other than iron deficiency anaemia.
-If you have any of these symptoms, see your GP.
+If you have any of these symptoms, see your GP for advice.

-If you have anaemia, your heart has to work harder to get oxygen to your vital organs.
-If left untreated it can lead to problems with your heart and lungs.
-In the short term, iron deficiency can affect your ability to work and exercise.
+If you have anaemia, your heart has to work harder to deliver oxygen to your vital organs.
+If left untreated, this may lead to problems with your heart.
+In the short term, iron deficiency can affect how much work you can do and your ability to exercise.

-There are a number of causes of iron deficiency anaemia.
-Some of the most common are listed below.
+There are a number of possible causes of iron deficiency anaemia.
+Often it's a combination of these that can lead to anaemia.
+Some of the most common causes are listed below.

 This is the most common cause of iron deficiency anaemia and includes:

 If your body has a sudden demand for extra iron, you may develop iron deficiency anaemia.
-This can happen, for example, if you have a growth spurt (which is most common during the teenage years) and your body makes more red blood cells to support your developing bones, muscles and tissues.
-It can also happen if you're a woman and become pregnant, because your body will need more iron to meet the needs of your developing baby.
+This can happen if you have a growth spurt, for example, which is most common during your teenage years.
+This is because your body makes more red blood cells to support your developing bones, muscles and tissues.
+It can also happen in pregnancy, because your body needs more iron to meet the needs of your developing baby.

 Your GP will ask about your symptoms and examine you.
 He or she may also ask about your medical history.
-If your GP suspects you have anaemia, you will be asked to have a blood test.
+If your GP suspects you have anaemia, he or she will ask you to have a blood test.
 Your blood will be sent to a laboratory and tested for the following.

 You may need to have further tests to help identify the cause of your iron deficiency.
-Your GP may refer you to a haematologist (a doctor who specialises in identifying and treating conditions of the blood) or a gastroenterologist (a doctor who specialises in identifying and treating conditions that affect the digestive system).
-If you’re a woman, your GP may refer you to a gynaecologist (a doctor who specialises in women’s reproductive health).
+Your GP may refer you to a haematologist (a doctor who specialises in identifying and treating conditions of the blood).
+Or your GP may refer you to see a gastroenterologist (a doctor who specialises in identifying and treating conditions that affect the digestive system).
+If you’re a woman and have heavy periods, your GP may refer you to a gynaecologist (a doctor who specialises in women’s reproductive health).

-Taking iron tablets is the best way to make up for the shortage of iron in your body.
-Your GP may recommend you take iron tablets two or three times a day for up to six months.
+Iron supplements are the best way to make up for the shortage of iron in your body.
+Your GP may recommend you take iron supplements two or three times a day for around six months.

-Iron tablets can cause side-effects, such as feeling sick, heartburn, constipation and diarrhoea.
-You can reduce your risk of getting these by taking the tablets after meals and drinking enough fluids.
-Always read the patient information leaflet that comes with your tablets and if you have any questions, ask your GP or pharmacist for advice.
+Always read the patient information leaflet that comes with your iron supplements and if you have any questions, ask your GP or pharmacist for advice.

-If you’re unable to take iron tablets, or if they don’t work, your GP may suggest you have an iron infusion through a drip into a vein.
-Iron infusions can cause side-effects, such as headache or joint pains and, occasionally, allergic reactions.
-Alternatively, you may be able to have iron injections.
-However, these aren’t used very often as they can be painful and may stain your skin.
+If you can't take iron supplements, or they don’t work for you, you may need an iron infusion through a drip into a vein.
+You can have this in a hospital outpatient department.
+Iron infusions can cause side-effects, such as a headache or joint pains and occasionally, allergic reactions.

 If you have severe anaemia, you may need to have a blood transfusion.
 This is when red blood cells are given straight into your bloodstream through a small tube (cannula) put into a vein, usually in your arm.